tjelvar-olsson/biologists-guide-to-computing/source/structuring-and-storing-data.rst

 Suppose that your program has generated a phylogenetic tree and it has used this tree to determine that scientists and baboons are more closely related than expected.
 Result!
 At this point the program is about to finish.
 What should happen to the phylogenetic tree?
-Should it be thrown away or will you still need access to it even though you have got your killer result?
-If the former is the case you don't need to do anything the data structure will disappear when the program exits.
-As outlined in :doc:`how-to-think-like-a-computer` RAM is volatile.
-Therefore if the latter is the case you will want to make your tree persistent by writing it to disk.
+Should it be discarded or should it be stored for future use?
+If you want to store data for future use you need to save the data to disk.

-At this point you have a choice: you can store the data in a binary format that only your program understands or you can store the data as a plain text file.
-Storing your data in a binary format has advantages in that the resulting files will be smaller and they will load quicker.
-However, in the next section you will find out why you should (almost) always choose to store your data as plain text files.
+When you want to save data to disk you have a choice: you can save the data in a binary format that only your program understands or you can save the data as a plain text file.
+Storing your data in a binary format has advantages in that the resulting files will be smaller and they will load quicker than a plain text file.
+However, in the next section you will find out why you should (almost) always store your data as plain text files.

 The beauty of plain text files
 ------------------------------

-Plain text files are great because you can open and edit them on any computer.
+Plain text files have several advantages over binary format files.
+First of all you can open and edit them on any computer.
 The operating system does not matter as ASCII and Unicode are universal standards.
 With the slight caveat that you may occasionally have to deal with converting between Windows and Unix line endings (as discussed earlier in :doc:`how-to-think-like-a-computer`).

 Furthermore, they are easy to use.
 You can simply open them in your text editor of choice and start typing away.

-Some software companies rely on their software being the only software to be able to work with the binary files that their software produces to ensure that users have to renew their licence.
+Some software companies try to employ a lock-in strategy where their software produces files in a proprietary, binary format.
+Meaning that you need access to the software in order to open the files produced using it.
 This is not great from the users point of view.
+It makes it difficult to use other tools to further analyse the data.
 It also makes it hard to share data with people that do not have a licence to the software in question.
 Making use of plain text files and software that can output data in plain text works around this problem.

 Finally, there is a rich ecosystem of tools available for working with plain text files.
 Apart from text editors, there are all of the Unix command line